 Alma is a student leader at Freedom University.
 She immigrated to the United States from Jalisco, Mexico when she was four years old.
 After receiving an Associate's Degree in Education, Alma began working for Cobb County School District as a middle school teacher.
 Alma is deeply committed to ensuring undocumented student access to quality higher education and is excited to use her expertise as an educator to advance the undocumented student movement in Georgia.

 SAT Program Coordinator

 Violeta is currently a student leader at Freedom University.
 In the fall of 2016, Violeta attended Freedom University and Kennesaw State University, where she studied Electrical Engineering.
-After witnessing a presentation from the Coalition of Immokalee Workers and the Alliance for Fair Food during class at Freedom University, Violeta was inspired by the farmworker-driven fight against injustices in the agricultural industry, and was later accepted in the CIW internship program for the Spring 2017 semester.
-She is now putting into practice all that she learned about organizing, campaign-development, horizontal leadership, solidarity-building, and allyship to protect and advance the human rights of immigrants and working class people in Atlanta.
+After witnessing a presentation from the Coalition of Immokalee Workers during class at Freedom U, Violeta was inspired by the farmworker-driven fight against injustices in the agricultural industry, and was later accepted in the CIW internship program for the Spring 2017 semester.
+She is now putting into practice all that she learned about organizing, solidarity-building, and allyship to protect the human rights of immigrants in Atlanta.

 W. Alex Escobar, Ph.D.

 Professor Escobar received his B.S. degree in Genetics from the University of California at Davis and his Ph.D. in Biochemistry from the University of California at Santa Cruz.
 He has approximately 20 years experience teaching a variety of courses including: general biology, genetics, biochemistry, experimental biology, and most recently a course in perception.
 He is innovating in the classroom and has recently developed both a flipped and online model to teach biochemistry.
 Alex is a first-generation immigrant from El Salvador, and is committed to mentoring immigrant youth and sparking their interest in science.